Nexus Game

 Republic of South Africa (Southern African Systems Analysis Centre),

-Egypt (Egyptian Academy of Scientific Research and Technology)
+Egypt (Egyptian Academy of Scientific Research and Technology),

-and Pakistan (Lahore University of Management Sciences).
+Pakistan (Lahore University of Management Sciences)

 Benefits